Marker Logo

 this page online

 Location.
 30° 13.517′ N, 97° 30.835′ W. Marker is in Webberville, Texas, in Travis County.
-Marker is on Weber Street south of Route 969, on the right when traveling south.
+It is on Weber Street south of Route 969, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Manor TX 78653, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Webberville (within shouting distance of this marker); Joseph J. Manor Cemetery (approx. 1½ miles away); David Crawford Edmiston (approx. 1½ miles away); James Euwin Edmiston (approx. 1½ miles away); George Self (approx. 1½ miles away); Site of the Home of Col. Robert M. Coleman (approx. 2.9 miles away); Union Lee Baptist Church (approx. 2.9 miles away); Haynie Chapel Methodist Church (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Webberville (within shouting distance of this marker); Joseph J. Manor Cemetery (approx. 1½ miles away); David Crawford Edmiston (approx. 1½ miles away); James Euwin Edmiston (approx. 1½ miles away); George Self (approx. 1½ miles away); Site of the Home of Col. Robert M. Coleman (approx. 2.9 miles away); Union Lee Baptist Church (approx. 2.9 miles away); Haynie Chapel Methodist Church (approx. 3.7 miles away).
 Touch for a list and map of all markers in Webberville.

 Webberville Ebenezer Baptist Church and Marker image.
 Click for full size.

-Photographed By Keith Peterson, July 29, 2007
+Photographed by Keith Peterson, July 29, 2007

 2. Webberville Ebenezer Baptist Church and Marker